slozo/WhereAmI/README.md

 ## Notes
 This is a quick and dirty example.
 I make no guarantees or warranties as to its accuracy, stability or compatibility (it should work with 10.7 and 10.8, but I have only tested it on 10.7).
 Feel free to do with it as you wish.

+Mateusz Szlosek: I've added location name to the output using google maps api.

 ## Changelog
 ### 1.02
  - Fixed missing `@autoreleasepool`.
 Shouldn't be any practical changes, but it's good form.